amirsalaar/python-service-template/README.md

 # Package Management

-We are using `poetry` to manage our Python packages.
-This is a new package manager that is gaining popularity in the Python community.
-It is similar to `pipenv` and `pip` in that it manages dependencies and virtual environments.
-It is also similar to `npm` in that it uses a `pyproject.toml` file to manage dependencies.
-The main difference is that `poetry` is more strict about the versions of dependencies that are installed.
-This is a good thing, as it helps to ensure that the code is reproducible.
+We use `uv` to manage Python packages and virtual environments. `uv` is a fast Python package installer and resolver written in Rust, designed to be a drop-in replacement for `pip` and `pip-tools`.
+It provides excellent performance and reliable dependency resolution.

-We will also recommend using `poetry` to manage and initialized your virtual envs since it provides a quite simple interface to initialize and and activate your virtual envs.
+`uv` creates virtual environments within the project directory by default when using `uv venv`, which helps keep dependencies isolated and project-specific.

 ## Project Python Version

-As of now, we have not migrated our boxes and default projects to use Python versions greater than 3.9.
-So this project will use the latest version of Python 3.9.15 until we have migrated our boxes and default projects to use Python 3.10 or later versions.
+As of now, we have updated this project to use Python 3.13.3, providing access to the latest Python features and improvements.

 Assuming that you have `pyenv` installed, you can install the latest version of Python recommended in `.python-version` file, by running the following command: